mesonbuild/meson/docs/markdown/snippets/rust_std_option.md

-## Rust now has a a standard option
+## Rust now has an `std` option

-Rust calls these `editions`, however, meson generally refers to such language versions as "standards", or "std" for short.
-Rust uses "std" to keep normalize it with other languages.
+Rust calls these `editions`, however, Meson generally refers to such language versions as "standards", or `std` for short.
+Therefore, Meson's Rust support uses `std` for consistency with other languages.